NhiNguyencmt8/StretchMapping/results/Static_Objects_No_Person_inView.md

 ---
-## Static Objects + No Person in view
+## #1 Static Objects + No Person in view

-This is experiment #1 where we evaluate Khronos (with and without Orbslam).
+This is experiment, we evaluate Khronos (with and without Orbslam).
 In this scenario, we do not move any objects (in the apartment) throught the run and there are no persons in the view of robot as well.
-The experiment was conducted on Stretch RE2 Robot.

 Therefore there are **no** dynamic objects in the scene.
 The map is recorded for 1 one round of the apartment setting.